ygorcosta/wedeploy.com/ui/src/pages/docs/data/saving-data.md

 ---
 title: "Saving Data"
-description: "The create() function creates a new record in the database using the current attributes.
-It then returns the newly saved object in the Promise response."
+description: "Create a new record in the database with any attributes."
 headerTitle: "Data"
 layout: "guide"
 weight: 3